 A conference on neglected tropical diseases in London, United Kingdom, today heard that efforts to combat malaria, dengue and other vector-borne diseases are slowly shifting from focusing on bite prevention in humans to killing the mosquitoes that transmit the parasites.
-This is because populations of disease-carrying mosquitoes — especially the Aedes type that carries malaria, yellow fever, dengue and Zika — are growing worldwide, attendees warned.
+This is because populations of disease-carrying mosquitoes — especially the Aedes and Anopheles type that carry malaria, yellow fever, dengue and Zika — are growing worldwide, attendees warned.

 “Climate change favours Aedes mosquitoes,” said Raman Velayudhan, the coordinator for neglected tropical diseases at the World Health Organization (WHO).
 He said this is because the mosquito can breed in almost any kind of water source, even puddles, and its eggs can survive for up to 400 days in dry soil.

 “Floods mean they have more breeding grounds, but droughts also cause Aedes populations to grow because you have more stored water in pots,” Velayudhan said.
 The WHO plans to integrate mosquito eradication efforts into its contributions to six Sustainable Development Goals (SDGs), including goal 6 on water to ensure people have access to larvae-free water sources and goal 11 on making urban environments safe, the conference heard.

 In addition, the organisation will focus more on other Aedes-borne diseases, particularly dengue fever.
 Velayudhan told the audience that dengue causes 390 million infections in 128 countries annually, while only 128 million people in 97 countries catch malaria every year.

 The WHO wants to wipe out Aedes mosquitoes in areas where they are not endemic and reduce their numbers elsewhere.